-Students and staff have access to a wide range of online electronic resources including eBooks, eJournals, databases and subject-specific resources.
-You can access high quality academic materials online by searching Discover More or visiting the My Library tab in Learning Edge for specialist subject resources.
+Students and staff have access to a wide range of resources including books, eBooks, eJournals, databases and subject-specific resources.
+You can access high quality academic materials by searching Discover More or visiting the My Library tab in Learning Edge for specialist subject resources.
 Access to online resources is provided using your University log-in.

 The University library contains over 370,000 books and eBooks which can be found by searching the library catalogue.